db-tu-dresden/SIGMOD25-PostgreEval/README.md

 contributions.
 The entire pipeline is implemented in a single Docker container that does not require any user intervention once started.

+Regarding availability, take a look at the [Structure](#structure) to get an idea of the overall project structure.
+Each of the directories contains individual READMEs that explain the contents in more detail.

 ## Errata